infominer33/github-discussions/_posts/2024-02-15-issue-identus-edge-agent-sdk-ts-174.md

 ---
-title: "MySQL Support"
+title: "TTL is mandatory 5 minute period if not specified"
 date: 2024-02-15 15:55:21 +0000
-author: niall-shaw
+author: msporny
 excerpt: >
   PR #186 has been raised to address this issue.
 This issue will be closed once PR #186 has been merged.
 categories: hyperledger